MBA - Triple Accredited| Master Of Business Administration Skip to main content

 Choice between 2 formats

-Blended Learning (combination of online and on campus classes) and Modular (blocks of on-campus classes spread over time)
+Blended learning (combination of online and on-campus classes) and modular (blocks of on-campus classes spread over time)

 Streams

-4 STREAMS
+4 options

 How to apply